richelbilderbeek/R-CodingStandard/R-CodingStandard.md

 # G: General

+## G.1: Use a coding standard [1]

+## References

+ * [1] 'R Style.
+An Rchaeological Commentary.' by Paul E. Johnson, February 13, 2015, `6 Conclusion [...]
+Coding style is not about making things "work", is is about making them works in a way that is understood by the widest possible audience`

-## G.1: Be consistent
+## G.2: Be consistent [1,2]

 Whatever you do, do it consistently.

 ### References

  * [1] Google's R Style Guide: `Use common sense and BE CONSISTENT.`
+ * [2] The GNU coding standards, by Free Software Foundation, Inc., http://www.gnu.org/prep/standards, `[...]  whatever style you use, please use it consistently, since a mixture of styles within one program tends to look ugly.`

-## G.2: Use common sense
+## G.3: Use common sense [1]

 Not all things are caught in a coding standard.

 ### References

- * Google's R Style Guide: `Use common sense and BE CONSISTENT.`
+ * [1] Google's R Style Guide: `Use common sense and BE CONSISTENT.`

-## G.3: Prefer creating re-usable tools over cutting and pasting [1]
+## G.4: Prefer creating re-usable tools over cutting and pasting [1]

 ### References

  * [1] 'Rchaeology: Idioms of R Programming' by Paul E. Johnson, January 28, 2015, `Make re-usable tools (rather than cutting and pasting_`

-## G.4: Consider using formatR for formatting your code
+## G.5: Consider using formatR for formatting your code

 It delivers a consistent style.
 It does not always work.